-The TO Exit Commodity charge is a residual charge to enable National Grid to collect the correct TO Exit income from exit shippers when capacity has not been booked up to the baseline.
+The TO Exit Commodity charge, which was introduced in October 2012, is a residual charge to enable National Grid to collect the correct TO Exit income from exit shippers when capacity has not been booked up to the baseline.

 Once the TO Exit allowed revenue has been determined, take forecast income from baseline exit capacity from this to give the revenue to be collected though the TO Exit commodity charge.